munificent/craftinginterpreters/book/a-virtual-machine.md

 to explicitly "remove" it from the array -- moving `stackTop` down is enough to mark that slot as no longer in use.

+### Stack tracing

 We have a working stack, but it's hard to *see* that it's working.
 When we start implementing more complex instructions and compiling and running larger pieces of code, we'll end up with a lot of values crammed into that array.
 It would make our lives as VM hackers easier if we had some visibility into the stack.

-To that end, whenever we're tracing execution, we'll also show the current contents of the stack before we interpret each instruction:
+To that end, whenever we're tracing execution, we'll also show the current contents of the stack before we interpret each instruction.

 ^code trace-stack (1 before, 1 after)